gonzarth/gonzarth/README.md

 💬  You can follow me on twitter <a href="https://twitter.com/gonzarth">@gonzarth</a>.

-I'm experienced with MATLAB and Python to do Machine Learning and Deep Learning modeling.
+I'm experienced with MATLAB and Python to do Machine Learning and Deep Learning modeling, and also I do some Software Engineering with Ruby & Rails.
 Usually I'm able to work on any sort of end-to-end data science project, but most of the time I'm dealing with time-series modeling, both in academia and industry.